(www.improvingmedicalstatistics.com)

 Particularly vulnerable to error, is the post hoc analysis of trial data when a number is derived retrospectively from trial data and is then said to separate the responders from the nonresponders.

-Years ago, this type of analysis of the CARE study data by prominent investigators was said to indicate that treatment of initial LDL cholesterol levels below 124 was not helpful in patients with coronary disease (blocked arteries).
-Clearly, this was later shown to be erroneous.
+An analysis of the CARE study data3 by prominent investigators was said to indicate that treatment of LDL cholesterol to a level below 125 mg/dL was not helpful in patients with coronary disease (blocked arteries of the heart).
+This was later shown to be erroneous.

 Similarly, a different post hoc subgroup data analysis concerning which patients with a cardiomyopathy (weak heart muscle) benefit from an implantable defibrillator led to erroneous conclusions by the Medicare* administration.